aaronFortuno/OpenKorridor/README.md

   - _Whatever you want_

 ## Reality
-I'm studing a programming degree and this could be a nice and engaging real project, but I don't feel confident that I can get all this goals, even a working game!
+I'm studing a programming degree and this could be a nice and engaging real project, but I don't feel really confident that I can get all this goals, ==even a working game==!
+Please give me a chance to succeed! :joy:

 ## Tecnologies
 Main language is **Kotlin**: **Ktor** at backend and **KVision** at frontend.
 All logic is kept as much as possible in Kotlin